sangramdhurve/sangramdhurve/README.md

 - 👋 Hi, I’m @sangramdhurve
-- 👀 I’m interested in Computer Vison
+- 👀 I’m interested in AI/ML and Computer Vision
-- 🌱 I’m currently Practicing Computer Vison and Architectures including Data Science.
+- 🌱 I’m currently Practicing Computer Vision and Architecture including Data Science.
-- 💞️ I’m looking to collaborate on with good team
+- 💞️ I’m looking to collaborate with a good team
 - 📫 How to reach me dh.sangram@gmail.com

 <!---